syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

 ### onCellBeginEdit

 The [DataGridSource.onCellBeginEdit](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource/onCellBeginEdit.html) method is called when the cell enters edit mode.
-You can return false if you don’t want to move any specific cells to edit mode.
-The following arguments are passed in this method,
+Return false if you don’t want to move any specific cells to edit mode.
+The following arguments are passed in this method:

 * [row](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridRow-class.html): Gets the DataGridRow of the SfDataGrid.
 * [rowColumnIndex](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/RowColumnIndex-class.html): Gets the current row and column index of the DataGrid.